Wednesday, February 4, 2009

 The bag is knit as one long piece and then folded at the bottom and seamed at the sides.
 The handle is an I-cord.
 The finished size is approx. 3.5 inches from the bottom of the bag to the top of the handles and 2.5 inches wide.

-Needles: Size 3 straight needles for bag, size 2 double-pointed needles for the I-cord handle
+Size US 3 straight needles for bag, size US 2 double-pointed needles for the I-cord handle

-Other materials: Scrap yarn for stuffing the bottom of the bag and for making tiny skeins, two toothpicks and small wooden beads for making needles, craft glue, black felt pen
+Scrap yarn for stuffing the bottom of the bag and for making tiny skeins

-3. Knit two rows in garter stitch to form the fold at the bottom of the bag.
+Knit two rows in garter stitch to form the first fold at the bottom of the bag.

 To finish the bag: